The complete guide to building a sales pipeline

 What is a sales pipeline?

-A sales pipeline is a visual representation of your sales process.
-It’s an organized image that allows your team to track buyers as they progress through the stages in the purchasing process.
-A pipeline shows you the number of deals your team is working on, where they are in the sales process, and how much each deal is worth.
+A sales pipeline is a visual representation of your sales process that allows your team to track buyers as they progress through the different stages of the purchasing process.
+A sales pipeline shows you the number of deals your team is working on, where they are in the sales process, how much each deal is worth, and how likely they are to be won or lost.

 Sales funnel vs sales pipeline